 Sister-and-brother owners Anne and Antoine Malassagne are the great-grandchildren of Armand-Raphaël Graser who founded AR Lenoble in 1920.
 For nearly a century, AR Lenoble has remained 100% family-owned and 100% independent.

-In 1993, Anne and Antoine started to transform the house they inherited from their father and in just over twenty years, they have quietly yet confidently transformed AR Lenoble into one of the jewels of the Champagne region.
+In 1993, sister-and-brother Anne and Antoine started to transform the house they inherited from their father and in just over 25 years, they have quietly yet confidently transformed AR Lenoble into one of the jewels of the Champagne region.

 AR Lenoble was an early advocate of limiting dosage in order to let the terroir express itself purely and precisely.
-We don’t believe in low dosage as a “marketing trick”.
-For each wine it is a question of finding the right balance.
-We have taken a lot of time to determine the right dosage and have decided for most of our wines, dosage is never more than a maximum of 6g/l.
-AR Lenoble Brut Nature Dosage Zéro was first released more than 15 years ago and is considered to be one of the first world-class examples of this style of wine.
+AR Lenoble Brut Nature Dosage Zéro was created for the first time in 1998 and is considered to be one of the first world-class examples of this style of wine.